-Whether you’re looking for a new hobby or you’re a coffee-drinking fanatic that is finally taking the plunge into learning how to become a barista at home, the skill of making the perfect cup of coffee is a precious one.
+Whether you’re looking for a new hobby or you’re a coffee-drinking fanatic that is finally taking the plunge, the skill of making the perfect cup of coffee is the goal for any beginning barista.

-Not only will you save lots of money on those expensive coffee house drinks but you’ll also take great pride in your caffeinated creations.
+Not only will you save lots of money compared to the expense of coffee house drinks but you’ll also take great pride in your caffeinated creations.
 Your cups of coffee will taste better to you, and it’ll become a skill that you’ll love to share with all of your family and friends — who will certainly be impressed with your coffee-making abilities.

-Being an at-home barista is a lot like being a professional that works in a coffee house — you’ll want to put as much effort into each cup as if someone were paying for it, however, you won’t have to wear a uniform and you won’t get a paycheck.
+What does it mean to be an at-home barista?
+What does it take?
+Being an at-home barista is a lot like being a professional that works in a coffee house — you’ll want to put as much effort into each cup as if someone were paying for it.
+However, you won’t have to wear a uniform and you won’t get a paycheck.
 Nevertheless, your at-home barista skills will pay off in many other ways.

 We’re here to give you all the tips you need with a beginner’s guide on how to become a barista.
-Unlike a professional barista, you won’t need to learn all about the history of coffee and other specialized techniques (however, if you’re passionate about coffee, by all means, learn everything you can!)
-This quick beginner’s guide will show you how to become a barista in six easy steps.
+Unlike a professional barista, you won’t need to learn all about the history of coffee and other specialized techniques but even a barista beginner can learn a lot from researching coffee in general.
+This beginner barista guide will show you how to get started in six easy steps.

 Coffee Maker – Coffee makers come in a wide variety of options, including some that are manual and others that involve more complicated machinery.
-As a beginner, you still have several options to choose from that will most likely be within your budget.
+As a beginner barista, you still have several options to choose from that will most likely be within your budget.

 Grinder – Because you should use whole coffee beans, you’re going to need to grind your beans in order to brew them.
 Coffee grinders either have a blade or a burr, which crushes beans between two surfaces.